Report an Environmental Problem

 - ceremonial or celebratory bonfires.

 Fires cannot be left unattended and must be fully extinguished.
 Only charcoal or clean, dry, untreated or unpainted wood can be burned.
 Additional information on DEC's open burning regulations is available.
-To report an illegal open fire, call the TIPP DEC dispatcher at 1-800-847-7332, or contact an ECO as described above.
+To report an illegal open fire, call a DEC dispatcher at 1-844-DEC-ECOS (1-844-332-3267).

 Dumping into a Storm Drain

 Chemicals and petroleum products should never be poured down a storm drain.
 From there, those pollutants can enter into the local streams, rivers, and lakes.
 Unfortunately, this activity occurs and is a clear violation of the ECL.
-If you notice this happening, call the TIPP DEC dispatcher at 1-800-847-7332, or contact an ECO as described above.
+If you notice this happening, report it to a DEC dispatcher at 1-844-DEC-ECOS (1-844-332-3267).

 Very often well intentioned individuals attempt to help young wildlife that appears to be orphaned.
 However, the best thing to do is leave them alone.
 If an animal is obviously injured and/or orphaned you can call a wildlife rehabilitator for advice and help.
 To locate a wildlife rehabilitator in your area, contact the Regional Wildlife office for your county.